w3c/cogai/demos/nlp/knowledge-based-nlp.md

 Yet according to Ernest Davis, children acquire a good grasp of commonsense by the time they are seven.
 It therefore makes sense to try to mimic human knowledge and reasoning.
 We need to move beyond lexical models of knowledge and to consider how children generalise from individual examples, and apply this knowledge to make sense of what they read.

+According to Susie Loraine, a six year old child, who has lived for just over 2000 days, typically has a 2,600 word expressive vocabulary (words he or she says), and a receptive vocabulary (words he or she understands) of 20,000–24,000 words.

+This implies vocabulary growth of ten or more words a day.
+Assuming 10 to 100 common sense facts per word, that amounts to 200,000 to 2,000,000 facts about the world.
+This compares to ConceptNet with 1.6 million assertions interrelating 300,000 nodes.

 How can we partition commonsense knowledge into areas with strong internal dependencies, and weak external dependencies?
 Can we sort such areas into a dependency graph that gives us an ordering of what needs to be learned before proceeding to other areas?
 Examples of such areas include social, physical and temporal reasoning.

 Benchmarks are one way to assess performance, but fail to explain how an agent understands and reasons.
 That requires a conversational interface that allows understanding to be probed through questions.